By Caitlin Ultimo

 Potential Side Effects of Giving Your Dog Pepto Bismol

 There are some concerns and potential risks involved when it comes to giving dog a dose of Pepto Bismol, and that is why it is best to leave the ultimate decision up to your veterinarian.
-Pepto Bismol can cause dogs’ stools to turn a greenish-black color and, “as a result, it can be difficult to discern if your dog is experiencing melena (blood in the stool), which presents as black, tarry stools and can be indicative of a serious medical issue,” Wallach said.
+Pepto Bismol can cause dogs’ stools to turn a greenish-black color and, “as a result, it can be difficult to discern if your dog is experiencing melena (blood in the stool), which presents as black, tarry stools and can be indicative of a serious medical issue,” Wallach says.

 Alternative Solutions for Stomach Pain Relief

 If your dog has an upset stomach, there are ways to comfort him until the diarrhea passes.
-“Mild [sudden onset] diarrhea in dogs is often self-limiting and medications are not needed for resolution,” Wallach said.
+“Mild [sudden onset] diarrhea in dogs is often self-limiting and medications are not needed for resolution,” Wallach says.
 “That being said, you can feed your dog a bland diet (like plain, boiled chicken with white rice) for a few days if he has soft stool or diarrhea.”

 Knowing that you are nearby can also help soothe your dog, so try to fit in a few tummy rubs while he rests.
-If your pet’s symptoms do not resolve or if they worsen, or if other signs of illness develop (like vomiting, lethargy, inappetance), however, you should bring your dog to the veterinarian, Wallach said.
+If your pet’s symptoms do not resolve or if they worsen, or if other signs of illness develop (like vomiting, lethargy, inappetance), however, you should bring your dog to the veterinarian, Wallach says.

 Although Pepto Bismol may help address your dog’s mild diarrhea, never administer a dose without consulting your vet first.
-And, if you’re curious about if the same rule applies to your cat, know that Pepto Bismol should never be given to cats under any circumstances due to the risk of salicylate (aspirin or aspirin derivatives) toxicity, Wallach said.
-Salicylate toxicity can cause anemia, ulceration and liver failure in cats, making salicylates toxic at any dose.
+And, if you’re curious about if the same rule applies to your cat, know that Pepto Bismol should never be given to cats under any circumstances due to the risk of salicylate (aspirin or aspirin derivatives) toxicity, Wallach says.
+Salicylate toxicity can cause anemia, ulceration, and liver failure in cats, making salicylates toxic at any dose.